colehaus/colex/posts/quorum/main.md

 </li></ul>

-So this procedure is more technocratic than traditional quorum.
+So this procedure is less accessible than traditional quorum.
 How much more so depends on the relative importances placed on accessible conclusions and accessible process.